-The most recent development here is The Hills, a scenic spot that will rise 70 feet above sea level and offer panoramic views of the Statue of Liberty, the harbor, and downtown Manhattan.
-The Hills are set to open this July; Gothamist revealed a sneak peek of what they’ll look like.
-Slide Hill, which features a slide that wends down three stories, is likely to be a wildly popular destination for kids.
+The most recent development here is The Hills, a scenic spot that rising 70 feet above sea level and offer panoramic views of the Statue of Liberty, the harbor, and downtown Manhattan.
+The Hills made their debut last July; you can see a video of the site here.
+Slide Hill, which features a slide that wends down three stories, is a wildly popular destination for kids.

-On a more grown-up note, the beloved annual Jazz Age Lawn Party returns for weekends in June and August, giving New Yorkers the opportunity to Gatsby it up by sipping old-timey cocktails and dancing to jazz orchestras.
-If the 1970s are your decade of choice, there’s also the Punk Island music festival, part of Make Music New York.
-Other festivals focus on contemporary classical music, poetry, and—of all things—unicycles.
-Check the Governor’s Island calendar for full listings.
+On a more grown-up note, the beloved annual Jazz Age Lawn Party is back this summer; its June party has passed, but there's another scheduled for August 26, giving New Yorkers the opportunity to Gatsby it up by sipping old-timey cocktails and dancing to jazz orchestras.
+Coming up on June 24 is Pinknic, a two-day festival centered on rose wine and featuring food, entertainment, and lots of pink clothing.
+Other events celebrate eclectic independent music, poetry, African film, and--of all things--unicycles; check the Governor’s Island calendar for full listings.

 Governor’s Island also distinguishes itself by offering an appealing range of eating options, with foodie-pleasing vendors like Veronica’s Kitchen and Wafles & Dinges gathered in the island’s food courts.